threader/PC-Tuning/docs/pre-install.md

 ## Activation

-Consider activating before configuring the image as the key will be permanently linked to your motherboard.
+Consider activating before configuring the ISO as the key will be permanently linked to your motherboard.
 This can be done with a legitimate key

 ## Configure Partitions

 It is recommended to configure at least a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) to separate work & gaming environments.
 This way you will not be forced to install bloatware on your gaming partition & full functionality of the operating system will be guaranteed for when you need it.
 You can do this by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) in disk management

-## Obtaining a Base Image
+## Obtaining a Base ISO

-The post-installation instructions are based on configuring a stock Windows image along a few modifications made to the image beforehand
+The post-installation instructions are based on configuring a stock Windows ISO along a few modifications made to it beforehand

-- See [docs/building.md](../docs/building.md) to create the base image
+- See [docs/building.md](../docs/building.md) to create the base ISO

 ## Preparing the USB